ch32-rs/wlink/docs/CH57x_CH58x_CH59x.md

 ## Notes

-- Enable debug by WCHISPTool
+- Enable debug using WCHISPTool
 - After debug enabled, flash should be prgrammed at lease once
 - `a9 bd f9 f3` means erased flash or protected flash, the detailed mechanism is unknown